hyperledger/bevel/docs/source/glossary.md

 The Entity that issues a Zero Knowledge Proof from a Claim.
 The Prover is also the Holder of the Claim.

 ### Pseudonym
 A Blinded Identifier used to maintain privacy in the context on an ongoing digital relationship (Connection).
-See also Anonym and Verinym.

 ### Steward
 An Organization, within a Trust Framework, that operate a Node.
 A Steward must meet the Steward Qualifications and agree to the Steward Obligations defined in the a Trust Framework.
 All Stewards are automatically Trust Anchors.